queueit/KnownUser.V3.Akamai/README.md

  - Step 1: Download all js files plus bundle.json and create bundle and upload to Akamai Edge Worker manager **
  - Step 2: Create desired waiting room(s), triggers, and actions in GO.
 Then, save/publish the Configuration.
  - Step 3: Provide integration config by implementing one of the following methods.
-   - Manually updating integration config within Edge worker code
+   - 3.1 Manually updating integration config within Edge worker code
-   - Dynamically download and cache integration config
+   - 3.2 Dynamically download and cache integration config
  - Step 4: Upload the Queue-it edge worker bundle
  - Step 5: Update the bundle.js file in the Edge Worker manager with a new version and deploy the new version of EdgeWorker
+ - Step 6: In Akamai Propery, add queue-it required variables named as 'PMUSER_QUEUEIT_CUSTOMERID', 'PMUSER_QUEUEIT_CONFIG_TYPE', 'PMUSER_QUEUEIT_SECRET_KEY' and 'PMUSER_QUEUEIT_API_KEY' optional if  'PMUSER_QUEUEIT_CONFIG_TYPE' is cache.
+Section 'QueueIT variables' describes queue-it varibles in details.
- - Step 6: In your Property, create a behaviour for the URL/Hostname/Conditions where the edge worker will apply choose the name of EdgeWorker created in the upper section (make sure you are not executing edgeworker for static resources)
+ - Step 7: In Akamai Property, create a behaviour for the URL/Hostname/Conditions where the edge worker will apply choose the name of EdgeWorker created in the upper section (make sure you are not executing edgeworker for static resources)
- - Step 7: Add a Site Failover behavior to retry if EdgeWorker fails
+ - Step 8: Add a Site Failover behavior to retry if EdgeWorker fails
- - Step 8: Add integration config download criteria condition, behavior and cache if integration config download method is used.
+ - Step 9: Add integration config download criteria condition, behavior and cache if integration config download method is used.
- - Step 9: Deploy the updated Akamai Property configuration
+ - Step 10: Deploy the updated Akamai Property configuration

 ** https://learn.akamai.com/en-us/webhelp/edgeworkers/edgeworkers-user-guide/GUID-53F43F70-BEBC-4BA4-A2FB-3F23A6125106.html